 You might also like my residential land development pro forma.

-The Single-Family Home Construction Pro Forma includes seven sections plus a hidden calculation section.
-The seven sections are:
+The Single-Family Home Construction Pro Forma analysis tab includes eight sections plus a cash flow calculation section.
+The eight sections are:

 - Summary – a debrief of the results of your inputs.
 This includes a projected profit and loss, the total project length in days, the profit margin (net profit ÷ gross sales price), the total builder cash required (i.e. builder equity), and the total builder cash required less overhead.